 On the other hand, saliva sampling is non-invasive and can be done anytime, anywhere at multiple time points day or overnight.
-Provided the proper collection and testing procedure(s) is observed, hormones tested reliably include:
+Provided the proper collection and testing procedure(s) is observed, hormones tested reliably using saliva as the biological specimen type include:

 Adrenal Function Extended Profile Test Kit